qbin_heatmap shows the distribution of the y

 Additional arguments to pass to the plot functions

-of ggplot objects.
+A list of ggplot objects.

 Other qbin plotting functions: